fish1219705/Teacher-Read/README.md

   - A View which uses server rendering to display a page that allows for a user to enter a new course
 - /Views/CoursePage/DeleteConfirm.cshtml
   - A View which uses server rendering to display a “Confirm Delete” page for a course from the MySQL Database
+- /Views/CoursePage/Edit.cshtml
+  - A View which uses server rendering to display a page that allows for a user to Update a course